icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='tool-etc'></a>
 ### etc.

-* Gibber User Manual (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-gibber-manual], cc) - Gibber is a creative coding environment that runs in the browser.
+* Gibber User Manual ([Site][site-gibber-manual], cc) - Gibber is a creative coding environment that runs in the browser.
 This book explains why Gibber was created, what its features are and how to use it
-* Upstart Intro, Cookbook and Best Practises (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-upstart-cookbook], cc-sa)
+* Upstart Intro, Cookbook and Best Practises ([Site][site-upstart-cookbook], cc-sa)

 [site-upstart-cookbook]: http://upstart.ubuntu.com/cookbook/
 [site-gibber-manual]: https://www.gitbook.com/book/bigbadotis/gibber-user-manual/details